Cloud Infrastructure – Why implement it and what is it?

 PaaS is a cloud computing service approach where the cloud vendor delivers a platform—servers, networking, and storage—to users.
 However, unlike IaaS, users also access middleware, business intelligence (BI) services, development tools, and database management systems (DBMS), among others.

-Because of these services, PaaS supports complete application development lifecycle by allowing developers to build, test, deploy, and manage applications without building their own infrastructures.
+Because of these services, PaaS supports the complete application development lifecycle by allowing developers to build, test, deploy, and manage applications without building their own infrastructures.
 In other words, PaaS keeps away the underlying infrastructure, including its maintenance for app development from developers.

 3. Software as a Service